Skip to main content

 • Blend for a Seamless, Soft-Focus Effect: Harsh lines can make eyes appear smaller and dated.
 Use a clean, fluffy brush to gently diffuse the edges of your shadow for a polished, modern look that enhances your eyes without looking heavy.

-What Are Mature, Hooded Eyes?
+What Exactly Are Mature, Hooded Eyes?

 Before we get into the techniques and product picks, let's first understand the canvas we're working with.
 Knowing your eye shape is the foundation of any great makeup look.
 The terms "mature" and "hooded" simply describe specific characteristics of the eye area.
 Once you understand them, you can choose products and apply them in a way that beautifully enhances your unique features.
 It’s all about working with what you have to create a look that makes you feel confident and radiant.